Heritage of Maxwell Chambers

 The original design of the building was centred on a courtyard partially surrounded by rooms with ample windows to allow for light and air.
 The design of its curved main entrance facade is a good example of how a building can “turn a corner” and contribute to the visual identity of the street.

 The former Custom House building located at 32 Maxwell Road served as the headquarters of the Department of Customs and Excise (now Singapore Customs) from 1932 to 1989.
-The building was commissioned and built by the Public Works Department of the colonial government in 1932 at a cost of $313,000.
-From the late 1940s to 1970s, the department’s officers used Custom House as a base to suppress the smuggling of contraband and drugs, as well as the illicit distillation of liquor.
+The building was commissioned and built between 1930 and 1933 by the Public Works Department of the colonial government, and served as the headquarters of the Department of Customs and Excise (now Singapore Customs) from 1932 to 1989.

 During the Japanese Occupation of Singapore, the building became a place of refuge for expatriate customs officers and their families who had escaped from Malaya.
 It also sheltered Australian soldiers who were rescued after being attacked by Japanese troops.
 The customs department also played a significant role in war relief funding efforts by collecting taxes on fireworks, playing cards and rubber.

-The building was first used as a Police barracks until the Traffic Police Headquarters moved in in end January 1930.
+The building at 28 Maxwell Road was built towards the end of the 1920s, and first used as a Police barracks until the Traffic Police Headquarters moved in in end January 1930.
 The Traffic Police Headquarters remained there for almost 70 years until 1999, after which it moved to its current premise at Ubi.
 The building also used to house Singapore’s first driving test centre, before the Queenstown Driving Centre was opened in 1968.
-In November 2005, the Red Dot Design Museum Singapore.
+In November 2005, the building housed the Red Dot Design Museum Singapore.

 In 2017, it was announced that Maxwell Chambers would be expanding to occupy 28 Maxwell Road, which has since been renamed Maxwell Chambers Suites.
-It is currently undergoing refurbishments and set to officially open in early 2019.
+Maxwell Chamber Suites was officially opened in 2010.